vispatster11/nebula-cluster/wiki-chart/README.md

 ### Can't Access Grafana Dashboard

-Ensure the `grafana.adminPassword` was set (auto-generated if empty).
+Ensure the `grafana.adminPassword` was set (see secret if empty).
 Retrieve it:

 ```bash
 kubectl get secret wiki-service-grafana-secret -n wiki-prod \